craigsdennis/batch-please-workers-ai/README.md

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/craigsdennis/batch-please-workers-ai)

 <!-- dash-content-start -->
 This template provides example API implementations that show off how to batch your AI requests on Workers AI.
+[Read the Batch API docs](https:/developers.cloudflare.com/workers-ai/features/batch-api/)

 It demonstrates how to make use of the async queue functionality, as well as check the current status.